 The sources of data that are considered part of its risk management processes include readily available market data that emanate from the markets it serves.
 This includes the exchange-traded market for its derivatives services and data that originates from relevant Alternative Trading Systems ("ATS"), which are considered representative of market values for the OTC markets.
-In addition to the prices, CDCC receives derived data that could be used to establish market prices that rely on well-established theoretical factors such as interest rates for different issuers which are then used as inputs in the determination of Fixed Income prices.
+In addition to the prices, CDCC receives derived data that could be used to establish market prices that rely on well-established theoretical factors such as interest rates for different issuers which are then used as inputs in the determination of Fixed Income prices used for the risk calculations.
 Furthermore, for data that is not readily available, or not observable, proxies or theoretical calculations are derived from related market data through well-established theoretical financial principles and subject to independent review.
-Data used to establish IM is derived from price changes in the relevant markets, such that volatility estimates are representative of underlying price data.
+Data used to calibrate the risk parameters is derived from price changes in the relevant markets, such that volatility estimates are representative of underlying price data.